Ultimate Spider-Man: Incursion: Plot

-Billie wanders into a Wakandan area towards the green orb only to be intercepted by Black Panther, Shuri, Killmonger, and Storm.
+Billie wanders into a Wakandan area towards the green orb, only to be intercepted by Black Panther, Shuri, Killmonger, and Storm.
 They find that Billie has energies that are associated with Maker and assume that it will unlock new beginnings.
-Meanwhile in Rwanda, Miles is briefed by Giant-Man and Wasp about Iron Lad and Doom's theories about Billie bringing about the end of the world as Miles learns that the Ultimates don't have a Quinjet.
-They are then attacked at the border by the Dora Milaje who state that they have been listed as terrorists.
-Miles, Giant-Man, and Wasp fight the Dora Milaje as Black Panther is informed about their arrival.
-Black Panther states that he's been wanting to talk to the Ultimates for a while.
-He, Killmonger, and Storm confront Miles, Giant-Man, and Wasp.
+Meanwhile in Rwanda, Miles is briefed by Giant-Man and Wasp about Iron Lad and Doom's theories about Billie bringing about the end of the world.
+They are then attacked at the border by the Dora Milaje, who state that they have been listed as terrorists.
+Black Panther, Killmonger, and Storm confront Miles, Giant-Man, and Wasp.
 H.A.N.D.
 Agent 18929-93 has posed as a Wakandan servant as he grabs Billie and plans to return to the Beast with her.
 Both sides go to look for Billie.
-Before H.A.N.D.
-Agent 18929-93 can reach the rendezvous, he is ambushed by Silver Samurai who impales him and steals Billie for Emperor Sunfire.
+Before Agent 18929-93 can reach the rendezvous, he is ambushed by Silver Samurai, who impales him and steals Billie for Sunfire.